 Toronto has lots of great places to take pictures and capture the city.
 Head to Best Instagram and Photography Spots in Toronto to find most of the best locations.

 As well as things to do in the city, a great excursion is to visit Niagara Falls.
-The Falls are around 2-2.5 hours drive away, or you can get cheap bus tickets using ca.megabus.com or alternatively book a day tour.
+Read about how to get to Niagara Falls from Toronto.

 Restaurants and Food